Martin McGuinness

-Provisional IRA activity
+IRA

 McGuinness acknowledged that he was a former IRA member, but stated that he left the IRA in 1974.
 He originally joined the Official IRA, unaware of the split at the December 1969 Army Convention, switching to the Provisional IRA soon after.
-By the start of 1972, at the age of 21, he was second-in-command of the IRA in Derry, a position he held at the time of Bloody Sunday, when 14 civil rights protesters were killed in the city by British soldiers of the 1st Battalion, Parachute Regiment.
+By the start of 1972, at the age of 21, he was second-in-command of the IRA in Derry, a position he held at the time of Bloody Sunday on 30 January 1972, when thirteen civilians were shot and killed in the city by British soldiers of the 1st Battalion, Parachute Regiment during a civil rights march, with a fourteenth victim dying four months later.

 During the Saville Inquiry into the events of that day, Paddy Ward stated he had been the leader of the Fianna, the youth wing of the IRA at the time of Bloody Sunday.
 He said that McGuinness and an anonymous IRA member gave him bomb parts that morning.
 He said that his organisation intended to attack city centre premises in Derry on the same day.
 In response, McGuinness said the statements were "fantasy", while Gearóid Ó hEára (formerly Gerry O'Hara), a Derry Sinn Féin councillor, stated that he and not Ward was the Fianna leader at the time.

 The inquiry concluded that, although McGuinness was "engaged in paramilitary activity" at the time of Bloody Sunday and had probably been armed with a Thompson submachine gun, there was insufficient evidence to make any finding other than they were "sure that he did not engage in any activity that provided any of the soldiers with any justification for opening fire".

 McGuinness negotiated alongside Gerry Adams with the Secretary of State for Northern Ireland, Willie Whitelaw, in 1972.
 In 1973, he was convicted by the Republic of Ireland's Special Criminal Court, after being arrested near a car containing 250 lb of explosives and nearly 5,000 rounds of ammunition.
 He refused to recognise the court, and was sentenced to six months' imprisonment.
 In court, he declared his membership of the Provisional IRA without equivocation: "We have fought against the killing of our people...
 I am a member of Óglaigh na hÉireann and very, very proud of it".